Lolbass/decision-matrix-app/README.md

    npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173` (or the port shown in the terminal)

+## Application Flow

+1. **Welcome Page** (`/`)
+   - Landing page for authenticated users
+   - Quick access to create new matrices or view existing ones
+   - Feature highlights and application overview

+2. **Authentication** (`/`)
+   - Sign up with email and username
+   - Sign in with email
+   - Automatic user creation on first sign-in

+3. **Matrix Management**
+   - Create new matrices (`/matrix`)
+   - View and manage existing matrices (`/matrices`)
+   - Define criteria and options
+   - Calculate and view results

 ## Database Schema